So savory, healthy and full of flavor, this delicious hummus is what I love to make in the summer when I have lots of basil growing!

 This is actually a recipe from the archives I’m resurrecting so it can get the love it deserves.
 A few years back, I used to buy hummus ALL.
 THE.
 TIME.
 Then one day I was trying to figure out what to do with all of the basil I had growing and started making this hummus.

 It’s as simple as throwing everything into your food processor pretty much.
 I got off of my hummus kick for a while, but have been craving it here lately so what better way to bring back an old recipe that had HORRIBLE photographs?!

-Homemade hummus is so much better than store-bought and the hardest part of making it is cleaning up the food processor.
-Oh, this is my first photograph using 2 hands with a remote!
-I’m definitely not a hand model but enjoyed the challenge. 🙂
+Homemade hummus is so much better than store-bought and the most difficult part of making it is cleaning up the food processor.

 - 2 cloves garlic

 - Approximately 2/3 cup water (more or less, depending upon desired consistency)